34 W. Lancaster Avenue,

 1 person favorited this theater

-The Ardmore Theater opened in 1926, and according to a Main Line Times article shortly before the theatre closed, it was designed by architect Clarence Woolmington.
-By 1941, it was operated by Warner Bros.
-Circuit Management.
+The Ardmore Theatre opened May 17, 1922, with 1,446-seats according to plans on record in Lower Merion Township.
+It was designed by architect Clarence Woolmington.
+It was acquired by the Stanley Co. in 1926 and they were later taken over by Warner Bros.
+Circuit Management Corp Inc. In 1950, the marquee was redone to the round shape that survived for decades.
 It remained a popular movie house for over seven decades until it was closed by United Artists in 2000.

-After closing, the theater later appeared on the Lower Merion Conservancy’s 2001 top ten list of endangered historical buildings.
+After closing, the theatre later appeared on the Lower Merion Conservancy’s 2001 top ten list of endangered historical buildings.

 It was too late, however, and in a a move that mimics a growing national trend, the Beaux-Arts style Ardmore Theater was gutted and reopened as a fitness center in 2002.

-According to the Philadelphia Inquirer, Philadelphia Sports Clubs had its eye on the Ardmore Theater ever since it was closed in August, 2000.
+According to the Philadelphia Inquirer, Philadelphia Sports Clubs had its eye on the Ardmore Theatre ever since it was closed in August, 2000.

-The gym’s parent company, Town Sports International studied closed and troubled historic movie theaters in the Philly area to determine which might be take-over targets.
-The company tried to acquire the Bryn Mawr Theater, but it was saved for movies by being purchased by a nonprofit organization.
+The gym’s parent company, Town Sports International studied closed and troubled historic movie theatres in the Philly area to determine which might be take-over targets.
+The company tried to acquire the Bryn Mawr Theater, but it was saved for movies by being purchased by a non-profit organization.